-As you can see, the Arrays get normalized sorted.
-But we can also pass a specific argument that we are going to use to randomize the array sorting.
+As you can see, the Arrays get normalized and sorted.
+But we can also pass a specific argument that we will use to randomize the array sorting.

 const rockPaperScissor = ['💎', '📄', '✂️']; console.log(rockPaperScissor.sort(() => 0.5 - Math.random()));

 This will randomly shuffle the array.
 Let me explain in depth.

 sort function compares two elements, where element one is bigger than two.
 It will put the index lower or higher.

 As for the